GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/intro.md

 The Gluu Server was designed to be very flexible in handling user authentication.
 Username / password is the default form of authentication ("basic").
 Stronger forms of authentication, like One-Time Passcodes (OTP), U2F Security Keys, and Gluu's free U2F mobile app, Super Gluu, can be implemented to increase account security.

 ## Authentication Interception Scripts
 The Gluu Server leverages [interception scripts](../admin-guide/custom-script.md) to facilitate the user authentication process.
-For each supported authentication mechanism--like username/password, U2F or OTP--a corresponding interception script is stored in Gluu to specify how the mechanism should be applied, and what pages should be presented, during sign-in.
+Interception scripts specify how each authentication mechanism should be applied, and what pages should be presented during sign-in.

-The Gluu Server ships with interception scripts that implement a number of authentication mechanisms, such as:
+Out-of-the-box, the Gluu Server includes interception scripts for a number of authentication mechanisms, such as:

 - [FIDO U2F](./U2F.md)
 - [TOTP/HOTP](./otp.md)